 - Easy to use app that’s straightforward and clear

 - Being able to hold a balance in multiple currencies

 - Transfers are not instant.
 Depending on the amount and country, transfers can take a couple of days to complete.
 You see the arrival date upfront before you initiate the transfer so there are no surprises (and sometimes the funds arrive before the date in the system) but it’s not instant.

 - Not all currencies/countries are supported.
 Two I’ve had a need for that aren’t available are Bosnia and Rwanda.

 How do you send money abroad?
+How does TransferWise work for you?
 Is TransferWise a service you’d use?
 What have you found to be the best way to send money abroad?
 Learn more on their website here.

 Hope you enjoyed my TransferWise review!

 Disclosure: I am a TransferWise affiliate which means I may make a small commission if you open up an account.
 I only recommend products and services I use and love and Transferwise is the best way to send money abroad, hands down.
 Thanks for supporting Oui In France.